recluzegeek/automatic-enigma/Web Development/mongoose.md

   });
   ```

-- **Create Model** &mdash; Model your schema to a JavaScript class.
+- **Create Model** &mdash; Model the schema to a JavaScript class.
 The first argument is the name of the class, capitalized and singular.
 Mongoose automatically creates a collection from this name in lowercase and pluralized.
 The second argument is the defined schema.

     ```js
     const Movie = mongoose.model('Movie', movieSchema);
     ```

-- **Instantiate and Store** &mdash; Now, you can create instances of the model.
+- **Instantiate and Store** &mdash; Now, we can create instances of the model.
 Ensure that the class name is capitalized and singular.
 Instances are constructed on the JavaScript side but are not stored in the database until you explicitly save them.

     ```js
     const amadeus = new Movie({title: 'Amadeus', year: 1985, score: 9.3, rating: 'R'});